The School for Champions is an educational website that shows you how to achieve your dreams.

 Different starting temperatures

 The best way to really test the theory is to perform the experiment at a number of different water temperatures.
-In this way, you could find the which warmer water temperature froze quicker than water at a cooler temperature.
+In this way, you could find which warm water temperature froze quicker than water at a cooler temperature.
 There may be other water temperatures for which the effect does not hold.

 Of course, you could be lucky and pick the correct temperature ranges the first time.